Create Catalogue via DDEX ERN Deliveries ✪

-In other words, DDEX is a format used by all distributors and delivery platforms in the music industry to efficiently deliver sound recordings and their metadata to the DSPs (such as Spotify, Apple Music, SoundCloud, ...).
-Similar to how your catalogue is delivered to these DSPs, you can also deliver the metadata to your Curve client.
+ERN is a format designed by DDEX which is used by distributors and delivery platforms in the music industry to efficiently deliver sound recordings and their metadata to the DSPs (such as Spotify, Apple Music, SoundCloud, ...).
+Similar to how your catalogue is delivered to these DSPs, you can also deliver this metadata to your Curve client, to automatically create your Tracks and Releases.

-A DDEX delivery will automatically create all of your Tracks and Releases in your Curve catalogue and populate the headline metadata.
+Delivery platforms can send an ERN file which holds catalogue metadata to Curve.
+Curve will then read this file and automatically create all of your Tracks and Releases in your Curve catalogue and populate the headline metadata.
 You will, however, still need to independently attach your Contracts to the Tracks & Releases.

 Delivering catalogue to Curve via DDEX is available to Curve Pro clients only as part of the FTP Ingestion add-on ✪